 “The first time I travelled to Short Creek, Utah, I had the same first impression as most.
 With their pleated hair, prairie dresses, and diffident, skittish manner, it was easy to see the young girls and women of the FLDS as odd, even alien creatures.
 It was almost impossible to believe that a society so repressive, isolated, and extreme could exist in plain sight in 21st century America,” Dretzin said in a statement about the series.

 “And then I began interviewing survivors.
 The stories they told – of the process of systematic coercion and mind-control exercised by the man they thought of as a religious prophet, Warren Jeffs – were far from alienating.
 After many months spent reporting this story, it was clear to me that these women could have been my daughter, my mother, or me.
 And it was also abundantly clear that they showed incredible courage and strength in leaving this religion-turned-criminal cult.”

 Dretzin wanted to give these women a platform to share their story with the world.
 “The women in our film managed to leave the FLDS with no real education or skills, no money, no support whatsoever.
 For their whole lives, they had been valued solely as plural wives and as breeders of children.
 To leave meant saying goodbye to everything and everyone they loved to start over in a society they didn’t understand.
 ‘Badass’ doesn’t begin to describe how fierce they are.
 I am proud to be connected to them and grateful to have had the opportunity to tell their story.”

 Shockingly, Warren still has many die-hard followers to this day.

-Promising to tell Jeffs’ story like it’s never been told before, the series isn’t due to land on Netflix until June 8, but you can watch the trailer below in the meantime.
+Promising to tell Jeffs’ story like it’s never been told before, the series landed on Netflix just last month.
+Watch the trailer below for a taster of what to expect.

 Imagery courtesy of Netflix